endeavourhealth/InformationManager/Transforms/ReadMe.md

-# Source data
+#  Importing Source data
-Obtain and restore (e.g. via table SQL) from the Vision look up and TPP look up tables which represent their (partial) supplier maps between Read 2 or CTV3 and Snomed

-vision_read2_to_snomed_map

-vision_read2_to_snomed_map

-tpp_ctv3_lookup_2

-tpp_ctv3_to_snomed
+To import classification data follow the pattern as described:

+## File based imports
 Create a root folder of choice.
+This will hold the files and subfolders for import.

+The subfolder and files are specified by each specialist importer as regex file patterns.

-Place the core Discovery ontology in sub folder Discovery
+Place the core Discovery core ontology (CoreOntologyDocument.json) in the root folder

-Place the noneCore Discovery ontology in the sub folder Discovery (containing legacy term codes)
+Place the  Discovery maps  (NoneCoreOntologyDocyment.json in the root folder)

 Place the latest Snomed-CT releases (International, UK Clinical and UK Drug) as subfolders without change of name